bfdes/bfdes.in/posts/property-testing.md

 }
 ```

-If `sort` is faulty ScalaCheck will
+If `sort` is faulty, ScalaCheck will

 1. "shrink" input to find the smallest list it cannot sort, and
 2. print out the seed of the failing test run to aid debugging.